 Don’t ask trans people about their genitals, surgical status or sex lives.
 Bottom line: if you wouldn’t ask a cisgender person, don’t ask a trans person either!

-This article was created with LUSH as part of Trans Awareness Week.
+This article was created with our friends at LUSH as part of Trans Awareness Week.
 For more information on how to celebrate the week, head on over to our Trans Awareness Week page.